dhenderson/shinygates/README.md

 # Shiny Gates

 Shiny Gates is a sample [Shiny Server][shiny] web application written for a session at the 2016 [Do Good Data][do-good] conference.
 The app enables users to browse [Gates Foundation][gates] grant amounts by duration and region.
+You can view a [hosted version of this application here][app].

 This application is meant for learning purposes, do with it what you wish.